-Hardwood flooring is a beautiful product of nature, which is characterized by distinctive variations in grain and color.
+Bamboo flooring is a beautiful product of nature, which is characterized by distinctive variations in grain and color.
 These variations in color and grain should not be seen as flaws, but embraced as nature showcases its beauty and uniqueness.
-Johnson Premium Hardwood Floorings are manufactured according to accepted industry standards, which permit a defect tolerance of 5%.
+Johnson Premium Bamboo Floorings are manufactured according to accepted industry standards, which permit a defect tolerance of 5%.

 - The installer/contractor assumes all responsibility for final inspection of product quality.
 The flooring should be inspected before installation.
 Carefully examine the flooring for color, grade, finish quality or any damage caused during transit before installing it.
 The installer should use reasonable selectivity to cull out or cut off unacceptable pieces.
-If the product is considered unacceptable, "STOP DO NOT INSTALL THE FLOORING" but contact the Johnson Premium Hardwood dealer immediately. - Prior to installation, the installer must determine that the environment of the job site and the conditions are suitable to the material that's being installed.
-The installer is responsible for determining the moisture emission rate of the concrete slab and or the moisture content of the CDX plywood sub floor as per the NWFA installation guidelines, SECTION V Appendix AA Moisture Testing Procedures for Concrete Slabs, (specifically the Calcium Chloride test) and Appendix AB Moisture Testing for Wood.
-All test results must be carefully documented and made available to the home owner.
-Johnson Premium Hardwood declines any responsibility for job failure from or associated with inappropriately or improperly prepared subfloors or job site environment deficiencies. - Homeowner should be aware of color variations, graining ranges, the effect of moisture on wood flooring, the proper way in which to maintain wood floors and the effect of UV light on wood flooring, "especially exotic woods".
-All products from Johnson Premium Hardwood will change color over time.
-The degree of change depends on the species and the amount of UV exposure.
-Although wood usually darkens, some planks might turn lighter in color.
+If the product is considered unacceptable, "STOP DO NOT INSTALL THE FLOORING" but contact the Johnson Premium Hardwood dealer immediately. - Prior to installation, the installer must determine that the environment of the job site and conditions are suitable to the material that's being installed.
+The installer is responsible for determining the moisture emission rate of the concrete slab and or the moisture content of the CDX plywood sub floor as per the NWFA installation guidelines, SECTION V Appendix AA Testing Procedures for Concrete Slabs, (specifically the Calcium Chloride test) and Appendix AB Testing for Wood.
+All test results must be carefully documented and made available to the homeowner.
+Johnson Premium Hardwood declines any responsibility for job failure from or associated with inappropriately or improperly prepared sub-floors or job site environment deficiencies. - Homeowner should be made aware of color variations in bamboo flooring from board to board, especially with carbonized bamboo.
+Note: carbonized bamboo has more color variances between individual boards than natural bamboo.
+Therefore, it is imperative that the installer inform the homeowner that the difference in color between boards is not considered a factory defect.
+Note, carbonizing bamboo creates many different tones which cannot be precisely controlled.
+Also, during the carbonization process, bamboo loses approximately 20 to 30 of its hardness.
+Typical hardness for natural bamboo is about 1400 psi and 1120 for carbonized bamboo based on the Janka hardness scale. - Homeowner should be made aware of the effect of moisture on bamboo flooring, the proper way in which to maintain bamboo floors and the effect of UV light on bamboo flooring.